This is an undergraduate course on computer operating systems.

 I can only suggest that you wait it out.

-Typically, quite a few students would drop the course before the drop deadline.
+Typically, some students would drop the course before the drop deadline.
 So, if you stay on the wait list,

 there is a reasonable chance that you will get in (although I cannot make any guarantees).